glanceapp/glance/docs/configuration.md

 > [!NOTE]
 >
-> US cities which have common names can have their state specified as the second parameter like such:
+> US cities which have common names can have their state specified as the second parameter as such:
 >
 > * Greenville, North Carolina, United States
 > * Greenville, South Carolina, United States